-I do conduct interviews on a weekly basis for various reasons, and over the past couple of years I’ve probably shortlisted over 700 applications for WordPress development.
-The original article was written late 2015 and updated in April 2017, adding up to a few hundred interviews on the way – both locally, virtually, and by telecommuters interested in joining our team or any of the technical teams led by our ongoing retainer clients.
+I do conduct interviews on a weekly basis for various reasons, and over the past several years I’ve probably shortlisted over 1,000 applications for WordPress development.
+This includes hiring locally, virtually, and telecommuters interested in joining our team or any of the technical teams led by our ongoing retainer clients.

-A tiny chunk of the applicants had any exposure to code at all.
+A small chunk of the applicants had any exposure to actual programming at all.
 The rest of them usually fall in one of the following categories:

 - WordPress installers – setting up WP websites and installing themes

-- WordPress administrators – people who use theme option panels from premium themes and a multitude of plugins to “build” a website
+- WordPress administrators – people who use theme options panels from premium themes and a multitude of plugins to “build” a website

 - Virtual assistants